sohaibsohail98/vagrant_github/devops_environment.md

 #Inside our VM ubuntu 16.04

+Commands:

-# sudo apt-get update -y
+- sudo apt-get update -y  - this makes sure that the vagrant environment is up to date and accepts yes commands.

 - where am I - pwd is the command to find our current location
 - who am I - who is the command